-I’m so in love in its museums, French cuisine and the vibe the city has.
-Since it is such a short train ride with the Thalys train from Amsterdam to Paris, I am there quite often.
+I’m so in love with its museums, French cuisine and the vibe the city has.
+I’m quite lucky Paris it’s only three hours away with a train from Amsterdam.
+So, I’m there quite often.

 Three days in Paris

 Day one – Fashionable Paris

 I woke up really early and have caught an early train from Amsterdam that was departing around 7 AM.
 I was in Paris already at 10 AM and had the whole day to explore the city.
 It was a rainy grey Monday morning and I felt like I was the only person in the city.
 Paris is always packed with tourists, but this time its streets were almost empty.
 I had a feeling like I travelled to some different time, when it was only the city of Parisians and a few travellers.

 And I was one of those travellers… Explorers… Having the city only for myself.

 I took a walk from the Jardin du Luxembourg where my hotel was located towards the Seine River, Louvre and Palais Garnier.

 I read Christina Henry de Tessan’s book ‘Forever Paris’ before my trip.
 She has created a little self guided tours around Paris through which she’s following the footsteps of some famous people that used to live in Paris.
 I decided to follow the life of Coco Chanel.
 I’ve started my walk at the Opera Garnier and have continued walking through the neighbourhood.
 I’ve passed next to the first Chanel store, one of the apartments she used to live at and a place where she used to come for her morning coffee.
 There is something special in reading about someone’s life and walking along the streets where that person lived.
 Somehow, I could almost see her rushing through the small side streets from her apartment to the office with some new fashion drawings under her arm.